Advanced Settings Reference

 - Source —

-_run_modelsin openavmkit/benchmark.py - When to use — a particular model is unstable on a particular model group (low sample count, rank-deficient features) and you want to exclude it from that group only.
+_run_modelsin openavmkit/model_runner.py - When to use — a particular model is unstable on a particular model group (low sample count, rank-deficient features) and you want to exclude it from that group only.

 modeling.models.<main|vacant>.<model_group> — per-model-group overrides